smaxand/smaxand.github.io/_pages/research.md

 title: "Research"
 ---

-Time series econometrics and econometric theory Structural VAR models
+Time series econometrics and econometric theory
+Structural VAR models
 Environmental econom(etr)ics
 Sustainability: in theory at HELSUS and in practice at Dodo Ry

-Working papers and projects

-Energy, emissions and growth in Sub-Saharan Africa: Evidence from statistically identified panel SVECMs (slides and preliminary working paper on request)

-The dependence between income inequality and carbon emission: A distributional copula analysis, with F. Dorn and T. Kneib (2021), cege working paper No. 413

-Statistical Identification in SVARs - Monte Carlo Experiments and a Comparative Assessment of the Role of Economic Uncertainties for the US Business Cycle, with H. Herwartz and A. Lange (2019), cege working paper No. 375

-Set identification of structural impulse responses in non-Gaussian VARs with an assessment of Keynesian asymmetry with H. Herwartz (2019)

-Lean Against the Wind or Float With the Storm?
-Revisiting the Monetary Policy Asset Price Nexus by Means of a Novel Statistical Identification Approach with H. Herwartz and H. Rohloff (2018), cege working paper No. 354

-Publications
+## Publications

 The link between monetary policy, stock and house prices - Evidence from a statistical identification approach with H. Herwartz and H. Rohloff (2021), accepted at International Journal of Central Banking